Meet our team

 Jake first came to Glen Brook for Winter Camp in 2007.
 After spending four consecutive summers leading our Falcon Outdoor Leadership Program, Jake began developing Gap at Glen Brook in 2014, and launched the program in fall of 2015.
+Jake transitioned away from the Gap Program to take over running Glen Brook’s school programs in the fall of 2019.
 He enjoys nothing more than sharing the New England wilds with people.

 Mark’s good humor and enthusiasm for working with young people in the outdoors are trademark qualities of his work here at Camp.

-A cum laude graduate of Bates College in Lewiston, Maine, Mark majored in philosophy with a focus on ethics and morality, which speak to the very heart of summer camp living.
-While at Bates he was a leader in many clubs and acted as an outing club expedition leader.
-He was recipient of the Barlow Enrichment Grant for travel in India, and is a student in the Kamana Naturalist Program for naturalist skills and wilderness awareness.
+A graduate of Bates College in Lewiston, Maine, Mark majored in philosophy with a focus on ethics and morality, which speak to the very heart of summer camp living.

-Prior to working here, Mark spent most of his summers attending and working at a camp closer to his hometown, Buffalo New York, where over different summers he was the nature teacher and taught horseback riding.
-Before he was Program Director, Mark worked summers here at Camp Glen Brook as a Trip Leader and leading the Falcon Outdoor Leadership Program.
+Growing up, Mark spent most of his summers attending and working at a camp closer to his hometown, Buffalo New York, where over different summers he was the nature teacher and taught horseback riding.
+Before his current job, Mark worked summers here at Camp Glen Brook as a Trip Leader and leading the Falcon Outdoor Leadership Program.
 Mark came to us most recently from the Chewonki Foundation in Wiscasset, Maine, where he was an outdoor educator.

-Mark loves to learn new skills, and especially loves the outdoors: exploring and wandering in the woods, climbing trees and rock climbing, playing in streams, building fires, chopping trees, canoeing, kayaking, hiking, running, and biking.
+Mark loves to learn new skills, and especially loves the outdoors: exploring and wandering in the woods, tracking animals, climbing trees and rock climbing, playing in streams, building fires, chopping trees, canoeing, kayaking, hiking, running, and biking.
 Mark is certified as a Ropes Course Instructor, a Lifeguard Instructor, and as a Wilderness First Responder.
-Mark often serves as the camp photographer, and loves taking photos of children, wildlife, and the natural world.
+Mark often serves as the camp photographer & web designer, and loves taking photos of children, wildlife, and the natural world.
 Mark maintains a regular yoga and meditation practice, which he cites as a source of his boundless energy, enthusiasm, and patience.
-Mark is always looking forward to his next opportunity to share these joys and skills with students, campers, and gappers.
+Mark is always looking forward to his next opportunity to share these joys and skills with students, campers, gappers, and adults.

 Mark can usually be found with his dog, Bodhi nearby.
 Click here to meet Bodhi.